rishabh706/NYC-Taxi-Fare-Prediction/README.md

 # Dataset Description
 1. The Dataset consists of 50,000 rows and 8 different columns(features)

-2. The Dataset is splitted into 80:20 ratio
+2. The Dataset is splitted into 80:20 ratio.80% of the data is kept for training and 20% for test

 # Approach Used